roy-jingyang/OrdinoR-doc/source/examples/index.rst

 ********
 Examples
 ********
-This page provides a list of example applications built upon OrgMiner.
+This page provides a list of example applications developed based on *OrdinoR*.
-See the index below.

-Several examples related to the organizational model mining framework [yang2020]_:
+Cxamples related to the organizational model mining framework paper [yang2020]_ include:

-* :ref:`Discover organizational models from event logs and evaluate them using conformance checking measures <examples_yang2020framework>`
-* :ref:`Discover an organizational model from an event log and visualize and analyze the model <examples_yang2020framework-arya>`
-* :ref:`Replicate the experiments in the framework paper
-  <examples_yang2020framework-replicate>`

-Access to demos for some of the previous work built upon the earlier versions of OrgMiner:

-* :ref:`examples_yang2018liberos` (demo in [yang2018]_)
+* :ref:`examples_2021arya`
+* :ref:`examples_2021om2-experiments`

+Demos built in some of our other research papers include:

+* :ref:`examples_2018liberos` [yang2018]_

 .. toctree::
    :hidden:

-   yang2020framework
-   yang2020framework-arya
-   yang2020framework-replicate
-   yang2018liberos
+   2021arya
+   2021om2-experiments
+   2018liberos